 The first Christmas market was held in the 13th century when Albrecht I granted Vienna’s citizens the privilege to hold one.
 As time passed, Austrians became fonder and fonder of them.
 Nowadays, there are about 20 such markets, and they are no doubt at the top of the list of things to do in Vienna in December.

-I would personally recommend both the Christmas market at the Technical University and the handicraft-oriented market at Belvedere Palace.
-Other great ones are those at Spittelberg and Karlsplatz.
 If you would like to explore Christmas markets with a local guide, this walking tour takes in four different ones.
 It is a nice way to get a local perspective and enjoy the festive atmosphere at the same time (added bonus: extra rum to enhance your hot punch may be included 🙂

 The best time to visit a Christmas market is at night when the lights and smells emerge to produce the true Christmas market experience you have seen in movies.
 The punch costs between 4,5 and 5,5 Euros (and I would argue tastes better than Glühwein, the German equivalent).
 It is served in a special ceramic cup – you can return it and get back the deposit, or do as I did and keep it as a souvenir.